How To Use Microsoft Defender For Office 365

 As working from anywhere and everywhere becomes increasingly easier, so do cyberthreats.

-To protect yourself and your company data, and ensure that your data is secure, you can use Microsoft Defender for Office 365, formerly Office 365 Advanced Threat Protection (ATP).
+To protect your organization and yourself and your company data, and ensure that your data is secure, you can use Microsoft Defender for Office 365, formerly Office 365 Advanced Threat Protection (ATP).

-This article outlines what Microsoft 365 Defender is and how it can protect your business.
+This article outlines what Microsoft 365 Defender is and how it can protect target systems.

 What Is Microsoft Office 365 Defender?